 - Agency: As already mentioned, agencies have the bandwidth, a solid team with diversified skills and technological resources.
 Nasty surprises keep them on their toes and they live for such thrills.

 5. Overall Cost

-Of course, cost is one of the biggest concerns.
-But, you must not settle for the cheapest, but the most cost-effective option.
+Of course, the cost is one of the biggest concerns.
+Never settle for the cheapest, but the most cost-effective option.

-Let’s find out which option is the easiest on your pocket.
+Let’s find out which option is the easiest in your pocket.

 - Freelancer: The most affordable option as it is basically a one-man show.

 - In-house: Building and managing an in-house team is not just about salaries and offering competitive perks and benefits.
-There are also hidden costs that you have to consider such as rent, energy bills, and such other overhead costs.
+There are also hidden costs such as rent, energy bills, and others.
 There might even be times when design tasks are infrequent and you might find it difficult to justify the salary.

 - Agency: The pricing is generally based on individual projects with an agency.
 The hourly rate might be higher, but every minute and second will be accounted for.
 This means that you’ll pay them exactly for the work they’ve done.
 And you can get rid of the overhead costs that are associated with building an in-house team.